 Sue: I don’t know how I feel about that.
-I’m conflicted.
-It’s very dark.
+This is very dark.

-The Doctor returns to the hacienda.
-He tells his companions not to worry about Shockeye any more because he’s been mothballed.
+The Doctor returns to the hacienda and tells his companions not to worry about Shockeye any more because he’s been mothballed.

-Sue: Two quips is pushing it, mate.
-You’ll be writing songs about it next.
+Sue: Two quips is definitely pushing it.
+He’ll be writing songs about it next.

 Peri: After you.

-Sue: This is a tricky one to mark.
+Sue: It’s a tricky one to mark.
 There’s a lot wrong with it.
 The Sontarans were a complete waste of time.
-Spain was wasted, too.
-They could have shot it anywhere.
+Spain was wasted, too; they could have shot it anywhere.
 I’m still not convinced that making the Doctor a horrible person to be around is very wise, either.
-But I loved having Patrick Troughton back and Shockeye was great fun; the script was very funny.
-It could have been shorter and the direction could have been a lot better, but I still enjoyed it.
+But I loved having Patrick Troughton back and Shockeye was great fun.
+The script was very funny, too.
+It could have been a lot shorter, and the direction could have been a lot better, but I still enjoyed it.

 Me: I know.

-Sue: What the **** is Tegan doing with Colin Baker?
+Sue: I mean, what the **** is Tegan doing with Colin Baker?

-Sue: Bless.
-Do you think wanted Daleks and Cybermen instead of Sontarans?
+Sue: Bless him.
+Do you think he wanted Daleks and Cybermen instead of Sontarans?
 He doesn’t look very happy about it.
-And he looks down the camera lens more than Tom Baker did.
+Oh dear, he’s looking down the camera lens even more than Tom Baker did.

-The mini-episode concludes with the biggest “not for kids” moment on this blog so far.
+The mini-episode concludes with one of the biggest ‘not for kids’ moments on the blog so far.

 Tegan: It’s monstrous!